imkingdavid/prefixed/README.md

 ##Uninstallation
 In the ACP -> Customise -> Manage Extensions -> Extensions module, you can click one of the following:
-- Disable: This keeps the Extension data intact but prevents it from running.
-Prefixes will remain in the database but will not appear with topic titles.
-You can re-enable the extension and the same prefixes will still be applied to the same topics as before.
+- **Disable:** This keeps the Extension data and schema intact but prevents it from running.
+Prefixes will remain in the database but will not appear with topic titles, and the administration area will be unavailable.
+When you re-enable the extension, all functionality will become active again.
-- Purge: This uninstalls the extension and destroys any data added by it.
+- **Delete data:** This destroys any data added by the extension, and reverts any schema changes it made.
 You can re-enable the extension, but all prefixes will be gone.